About us

 We also act as a lead on key studies for the Environment Agency, generating income that helps to reduce public costs.
 During a visit by Defra and the Treasury, we received feedback that our service should be a model that is encouraged throughout the UK.

-Vision
+Our Vision

-Our vision is to, manage coastlines, improve community resilience and enhance the natural environment.
+Our vision is to, manage coastlines, improve community resilience, and enhance the natural environment.

 Head of Service